NDS-Schmitz/NDS-Schmitz/README.md

 - 🌱 I’m currently learning **how to always make my code better!**

-- 👯 I’m looking to collaborate on **Projects that improve public safety**
+- 👯 I’m looking to collaborate on **Projects that improve public safety and assist those with disabilities**

 - 🤝 I’m looking for help with **any projects that will help improve the safety of our first responders.**